daisies of faith

 Read more HERE

-MY OWN ADVICE FOR THE JOURNEY
+MY OWN DUAL ADVICE FOR THE JOURNEY

-Furthermore, I added my own "Litanies of Gratitude and Requests for Continuous Help" every step of this process, this adventure, with many links to my favorite saints, many prayers, some in French and some in English.
+Furthermore, I added my own "Litanies of Gratitude and Requests for Continuous Help" for every step of this process, this great adventure, with many links to my favorite saints, many prayers, some in French and some in English.
 Read it HERE

 ALLEGORICAL vs LITERAL SENSES